asefahmed500/ncbx-bolt-new-project/README.md

-# NCBX Website Canvas
+# NCBX

-NCBX Website Canvas is a full-featured, no-code website builder that empowers users to create professional, responsive websites using an intuitive drag-and-drop editor.
+NCBX is a full-featured, no-code website builder that empowers users to create professional, responsive websites using an intuitive drag-and-drop editor.
 It comes packed with AI-powered content generation, a robust template system, and a complete admin panel for platform management.

 ## ✨ Core Features